Spring 2025 Course Descriptions

 In this class, we will complete collaborative inquires.
 The first inquiry will be into race and identity.
 In March, you and your group will investigate issues of race locally.
 While all the work you do in all your classes are inquiries into disciplines and subjects, the research and revision that goes into writing projects (or course papers) are usually non-collaborative.
 In other words, you choose a topic, analyze texts, reflect, and then write.
 Collaborative inquiry is different in that you and your peers choose the same topic and sources.
 While you will write your own projects, you will research and discuss sources collaboratively.
 You will not just work reflectively, but reflexively.
 This project is based off of Donna Qualley’s Turns of Thought, from which we will read excerpts.

-TR 02:00PM-03:15PM (CAB 042)
+TR 09:30AM-10:45AM (CAB 056)

-008 - Writing about Culture/Society - The Art of the Remix: Music, Media, Culture
+008 - Writing about Culture/Society

 TR 03:30PM-04:45PM (BRN 203)